nikolaussucher/microbiology-text/methods_and_tools.Rmd

 Light source (a light or a mirror) (7)
 Diaphragm and condenser (8)
 Mechanical stage (9)
-Eyepiece (ocular lens)[edit]
+Eyepiece (ocular lens)
 Main article: Eyepiece
 The eyepiece, or ocular lens, is a cylinder containing two or more lenses; its function is to bring the image into focus for the eye.
 The eyepiece is inserted into the top end of the body tube.
 Eyepieces are interchangeable and many different eyepieces can be inserted with different degrees of magnification.
 Typical magnification values for eyepieces include 5×, 10× (the most common), 15× and 20×.
 In some high performance microscopes, the optical configuration of the objective lens and eyepiece are matched to give the best possible optical performance.
 This occurs most commonly with apochromatic objectives.

-Objective turret (revolver or revolving nose piece)[edit] Objective turret, revolver, or revolving nose piece is the part that holds the set of objective lenses.
+Objective turret (revolver or revolving nose piece) Objective turret, revolver, or revolving nose piece is the part that holds the set of objective lenses.
 It allows the user to switch between objective lenses.

-Objective lens[edit]
+Objective lens
 Main article: Objective (optics)
 At the lower end of a typical compound optical microscope, there are one or more objective lenses that collect light from the sample.
 The objective is usually in a cylinder housing containing a glass single or multi-element compound lens.
 Typically there will be around three objective lenses screwed into a circular nose piece which may be rotated to select the required objective lens.
 These arrangements are designed to be parfocal, which means that when one changes from one lens to another on a microscope, the sample stays in focus.
 Microscope objectives are characterized by two parameters, namely, magnification and numerical aperture.
 The former typically ranges from 5× to 100× while the latter ranges from 0.14 to 0.7, corresponding to focal lengths of about 40 to 2 mm, respectively.
 Objective lenses with higher magnifications normally have a higher numerical aperture and a shorter depth of field in the resulting image.
 Some high performance objective lenses may require matched eyepieces to deliver the best optical performance.

 Oil immersion objective

 Some microscopes make use of oil-immersion objectives or water-immersion objectives for greater resolution at high magnification.
 These are used with index-matching material such as immersion oil or water and a matched cover slip between the objective lens and the sample.
 The refractive index of the index-matching material is higher than air allowing the objective lens to have a larger numerical aperture (greater than 1) so that the light is transmitted from the specimen to the outer face of the objective lens with minimal refraction.
-Numerical apertures as high as 1.6 can be achieved.[28]
+Numerical apertures as high as 1.6 can be achieved.
 The larger numerical aperture allows collection of more light making detailed observation of smaller details possible.
 An oil immersion lens usually has a magnification of 40 to 100×.

-Focus knobs[edit]
+Focus knobs
 Adjustment knobs move the stage up and down with separate adjustment for coarse and fine focusing.
 The same controls enable the microscope to adjust to specimens of different thickness.
 In older designs of microscopes, the focus adjustment wheels move the microscope tube up or down relative to the stand and had a fixed stage.

-Frame[edit]
+Frame
 The whole of the optical assembly is traditionally attached to a rigid arm, which in turn is attached to a robust U-shaped foot to provide the necessary rigidity.
 The arm angle may be adjustable to allow the viewing angle to be adjusted.

 The frame provides a mounting point for various microscope controls.
 Normally this will include controls for focusing, typically a large knurled wheel to adjust coarse focus, together with a smaller knurled wheel to control fine focus.
 Other features may be lamp controls and/or controls for adjusting the condenser.

-Stage[edit]
+Stage
 The stage is a platform below the objective lens which supports the specimen being viewed.
 In the center of the stage is a hole through which light passes to illuminate the specimen.
 The stage usually has arms to hold slides (rectangular glass plates with typical dimensions of 25×75 mm, on which the specimen is mounted).

 At magnifications higher than 100× moving a slide by hand is not practical.
 A mechanical stage, typical of medium and higher priced microscopes, allows tiny movements of the slide via control knobs that reposition the sample/slide as desired.
 If a microscope did not originally have a mechanical stage it may be possible to add one.